Here’s a quick and easy dinner that is perfect to whip up during busy weeknights: Orange Teriyaki Pork Stir Fry.

 Orange Teriyaki Pork Stir Fry

-- reserved juice from two 11-ounce cans mandarin oranges in light syrup
+- Two 11 ounce cans mandarin oranges in light syrup (syrup only for the sauce)

 - 3 tablespoons brown sugar